Care at Mayo Clinic for jaw tumors and cysts

 Your Mayo Clinic care team

-Having all of this expertise in a single place, focused on you, means that you're not just getting one opinion — your care is discussed among the team, your test results are available quickly, appointments are scheduled in coordination, and highly specialized experts work with you to review all of your treatment options and choose the approach that best suits your needs and goals.
+Having all of this expertise in a single place, focused on you, means that your test results are available quickly, appointments are scheduled in coordination, and highly specialized experts work with you to review all of your treatment options and choose the approach that best suits your needs and goals.

 In addition, when needed, Mayo offers supportive care from professionals such as dietitians, speech therapists, swallowing therapists, physical therapists, and specialists who make artificial replacements for missing teeth or other damaged natural structures in the mouth (prosthodontists).